merideum/merideum-spec/docs/merit.md

 ```

 ## `fail()`
 The `fail()` function is used to stop the code execution immediately and return any errors.
+Since execution is stopped immediately, the `fail()` function does not return a value.

 Usage:
 ```